openequella/openequella.github.io/equella-tools/metadataUtilityUserGuide.md

 Log files are created as text files populated with the same content as the log display set to an output format of “Indented XML (large)”.
 Text files are named the date and time of when the bulk update run was started.
 Once a log file reaches 10MB it is closed and a new file is started with the same name plus an incremental integer.

 ### Scripting in EMU
 Beyond simple modifiers, EMU provides programming capability to bulk update operations through the incorporation of a JScript programming engine.
-With EMU scripting you can do complex manipulation of item metadata in many ways similar to Expert scripts in EQUELLA.
+With EMU scripting you can do complex manipulation of item metadata in many ways similar to Expert scripts in openEQUELLA.

 EMU scripting code is used to call the EMU object model via Script modifiers and via “script tags” within other modifiers.
-Using a combination of these aspects of EMU it is possible to make complex modifications to EQUELLA items in bulk.
+Using a combination of these aspects of EMU it is possible to make complex modifications to openEQUELLA items in bulk.

 Following is an example of a Script modifier that simply outputs text to the event log for each item that is processed during a bulk run.